 Tarpon can be found in the temperate and subtropical waters of the Atlantic Ocean and the Gulf of Mexico.
-These fish are prolific swimmers; fish tagged in Florida were later found as far away as Louisiana and South Carolina.
-This species is also unique among sport fish because they can "roll" on the surface, "gulp air" and subsequently travel far into stagnant, brackish waters with little oxygen.
+These fish are prolific swimmers—tarpon tagged in Florida were later found as far away as Louisiana and South Carolina.
+This Florida fish species is also unique among sport fish because they can "roll" on the surface, "gulp air" and subsequently travel far into stagnant, brackish waters with little oxygen.

-Our guides, including Mike O'Dell aboard the Right On, Jeff Malone of Tarpon Time and Mike Kasten of I’m Hooked, Mike O’Dell, with his 24-foot Yellowfin, and Derek Rust of Rusty Fly are masters of live-bait and fly fishing for Tarpon.
+Our Florida Keys marina is hope to numerous Tarpon fishing charters, attracting ambitious anglers looking to hook the silver king.
+Our local fishing guides, including Mike O'Dell aboard the Right On, Jeff Malone of Tarpon Time, Mike Kasten of I’m Hooked and Mike O’Dell, with his 24-foot Yellowfin are masters of live-bait and fly fishing for Tarpon.

 The migratory habits of this species, sought by sportsmen on Florida's west coast since the 1880s, have been the subject of much discussion.
 For decades, anglers knew tarpon gathered during the summer in places such as Boca Grande Pass to feed.
 Where they went afterward was anybody's guess.